 Effective Job Search

 Job hunting?
 In case you didn’t realize it, the competition is fierce.
 Before you start hunting though, you may want to do some preparation and research first.
 With your particular skills in mind, browse the job boards and find out which companies are hiring for what positions and what skills and experience they are requesting.
 Do you fit the criteria for the job?
 Ideally, if you wear more than one ‘hat’ you are open to additional opportunities to find a job.
 If you need to update your resume and cover letter to reflect your qualifications as they relate to the interests of a prospective employer, do it.
+Set up an online portfolio if you have media information to showcase.
 Do what needs to be done to be considered and get selected.

 Some of the top job search websites or job boards include: